costlocker/costlocker.github.io/_drafts/import-projects-to-costlocker.md

 }
 ```

-_Same person definition can be used in `responsible_people` field._
+_The same person definition can be used in `responsible_people` field._

 ### Task

-Task is assigned to person and activity.
-Parent can be referenced by ids in `item`
+Tasks are assigned to a person and activity.
+A parent can be referenced by ids in the `item`
-or by name/email in relevant field.
+ or by a name/email in the relevant field.
 References are also described in [shortcuts](#api-shortcuts).

 ```
 {